VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 #### Migration to generics {#cs_migration_to_generics}

+As well as in Java and C++
-Language feature generics don't suppose to break something, so main challenge is base class library(BCL).
+generics as a language feature don't break existing code, so main challenge is not simultaneous migration of libraries and applications to language version that support generics.

-It's easy to guess how migration happened when you see namespaces.
+Microsoft provided majority of infrastructure and "ready to go" solutions for developers, so migration of third party library wasn't important case for C#.
+This fact let Microsoft to make a breaking change in runtime.
+Libraries was migrated without breaking changes, new API with generic support was added.

 ```cs
 var notGenericList = new System.Collections.ArrayList();
 var genericList = new System.Collections.Generic.List<object>();
 ```
-See it?
-Just added namespace with new collection implementation.
-Genius and easy!

-Microsoft provided majority of infrastructure and "ready to go" solutions for developers, so migration of third party library wasn't so important case for C#.

 #### Variance {#cs_variance}